5-list-coloring planar graphs with distant precolored vertices: The conjecture of Albertson

 Let us now proceed with a strengthening of Lemma~\ref{lemma-albimp}.

-\begin{lemma} Let $G$ be a graph drawn in the plane, $P$ a path of length at most one contained in the boundary of the outer face $H$ of\/ $G$ and\/ $x$ a vertex of\/ $V(G)\setminus V(P)$.
+\begin{lemma} Let $G$ be a graph drawn in the plane, let $P$ be a path of length at most one contained in the boundary $H$ of the outer face of\/ $G$ and let $x$ be a vertex of\/ $V(G)\setminus V(P)$.
 Let $L$ be a $0$-valid list assignment for $G$ and $X$, where $X=\{x\}$.
-If the following conditions hold, then $G$ is $L$-colorable: \begin{itemize} \item no two vertices with list of size three are adjacent, \item $x$ is not adjacent to any vertex with list of size three, and \item if $O$ is an obstruction drawn in Figure~\ref{fig-albimpob} that appears in $G$ (with the marked vertex corresponding to $x$), then $O$ is $L$-colorable. \end{itemize} \end{lemma}
+If the following conditions hold, then $G$ is $L$-colorable: \begin{itemize} \item no two vertices with lists of size three are adjacent, \item $x$ is not adjacent to any vertex with a list of size three, and \item if $O$ is an obstruction drawn in Figure~\ref{fig-albimpob} that appears in $G$ (with the marked vertex corresponding to $x$), then $O$ is $L$-colorable. \end{itemize} \end{lemma}

 \begin{proof} We can assume that $|L(p)|=1$ for $p\in V(P)$ and that $\ell(P)=1$.
 Let $P=p_0p_1$.
 Observe that in the process of reducing lists of vertices in $P$ (in order to be able to assume that $|L(p)|=1$), we may create a non-colorable obstruction from Figure~\ref{fig-albimpob}.
 However, $G$ contains at most one such obstruction $O$ (with the exception of \ob{V3} and \ob{V3'}, when we consider $O=\hbox{\ob{V3'}}$).
 Therefore, we can always take the lists for vertices in $V(P)$ coming from an $L$-coloring of $O$.